MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/google-looker.md

 3. The default value of **Disable Preview Optimization** if left blank is True.
 This is the recommended setting.
 Setting the value to False will result in a potentially expensive preview query being sent to Looker.
 Read more in the [Looker documentation](https://cloud.google.com/looker/docs/powerbi-connector#preview_optimization).

-4. The default value of **Show Hidden Fields** if left blank is False.
+4. The default value of **Show Hidden Fields** (if left blank) is False.
 This will mimic the default visual behavior on Looker where fields with the hidden tag will not be shown.
-If this parameter is set to True, all fields will be visible in the Power BI report including those with hidden tags.
+If this parameter is set to True, all fields will be visible in the Power BI report, including those with hidden tags.

 5. Select **Direct Query**.
 Selecting Import may also result in a potentially expensive query that includes all fields from all the views that are referenced in the Looker Explore.
 In addition, with Import, you lose the ability to have Looker correctly evaluate the measures in the Explore.